aws/serverless-application-model/DEVELOPMENT_GUIDE.rst

 Environment Setup
 -----------------

+> Please Note: You need to have pyenv installed, please see the [installation instructions](https://github.com/pyenv/pyenv#installation) for more information.

 ``make setup`` will perform the following steps for you.
 You can either run ``make setup`` command or perform the steps manually.